 When asked, "Where wouldn't you want your boat to be in a hurricane?" just about all of the BoatU.S.
 CAT Team members consistently say they wouldn't want their boat to be on a hoist or lift.
 Damage to boats on lifts has been high and has included boats being blown off cradles; bunk boards breaking (and spilling the boats); boats grinding against lift motors and pilings; boats being overcome by the storm surge; and boats filling with rainwater and collapsing lifts.
 Have any boats on lifts survived?
-In areas that have been hard hit, the answer is not many.
+In areas that have been hard hit. the answer is not many.
 The few that did survive were typically subjected to only a slight surge, and the lift had been secured so that the boat and its cradle couldn't be tossed around by the wind.
-Whenever possible, boats on lifts or davits should be stored ashore or moved to a safer location in the water (dock or anchorage).
+Whenever possible, boats on lifts or davits should be stored ashore.